An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Examples and numerical illustration

 As the diffusion is constant, one would expect a strong convergence order of $1$ for the tamed scheme.
 Hence, one would set $\alpha=1$ to achieve this rate.
 However, as we will illustrate later the choice $\alpha=1$ seems not to give any rate of convergence, while the stronger taming with $\alpha=1/2$ at least recovers the expected rate of order $1/2$.

-Though this example does not satisfy the assumptions listed above, it was numerically shown in \cite{FG} for the corresponding SDE without the mean-field term that the adaptive Euler-Maruyama method with $h^{\delta}(x) = \delta(1 - |x|^2)$ outperformed the tamed Euler scheme and an implicit scheme.
+Though this example does not satisfy the assumptions listed above, it was numerically shown in \cite{FG} for the corresponding SDE without the mean-field term that the adaptive Euler-Maruyama method with $h^{\delta}(x) = \delta(1 - |x|^2)$ outperformed the tamed Euler-Maruyama scheme and an implicit scheme.

-If a newly computed approximation $\hat{X}_{t_{n+1}}$ exceeds a predefined radius $r_{\text{max}} = 1 - 10^{-10}$, this value is replaced by $r_{\text{max}}$ and $(r_{\text{max}}/ | \hat{X}_{t_{n+1}} |) \hat{X}_{t_{n+1}}$ in the one- and multi-dimensional setting, respectively.
+If a newly computed approximation $\hat{X}^{i,N}_{t_{n+1}}$ exceeds a predefined radius $r_{\text{max}} = 1 - 10^{-10}$, this value is replaced by $r_{\text{max}}$ and $(r_{\text{max}}/ | \hat{X}^{i,N}_{t_{n+1}} |) \hat{X}^{i,N}_{t_{n+1}}$ in the one- and multi-dimensional setting, respectively.

-Fig.\ \ref{fig1} plots the root-mean square error (RMSE) against the average time-step size; this is to make the comparison of the tamed Euler scheme and the adaptive method fair.
-Here, and for the following examples, ``average time-step'' refers to the harmonic mean of the step-size, i.e.\ we average number of time steps over all particles and then take the reciprocal.
+Fig.\ \ref{fig1} plots the root mean-square error (RMSE) against the average time-step size; this is to make the comparison of the tamed Euler-Maruyama scheme and the adaptive method fair.
+Here, and for the following examples, ``average time-step'' refers to the harmonic mean of the step-size, i.e.\ we average the number of time-steps over all particles and then take the reciprocal.
 The number of particles was set to $N=10^4$.

 Note that in Fig.\ \ref{fig1} results for the exponent $-1/2$ (i.e., $\alpha = 1/2$) are shown for the tamed scheme in addition to $\alpha = 1$ (chosen in \cite{FG}), as the latter yields an even worse convergence rate.
-Furthermore, it illustrates that the adaptive scheme achieves strong convergence order of $1$ (as the volatility coefficient is constant) in this example compared to the order $1/2$ for the tamed Euler method with $\alpha=1/2$.
+Furthermore, it illustrates that the adaptive scheme achieves strong convergence order of $1$ (as the volatility coefficient is constant) in this example compared to the order $1/2$ for the tamed Euler-Maruyama method with $\alpha=1/2$.
 That we only observe convergence for $\alpha = 1/2$ in the case of tamed schemes, could be argued by the fact that the choice of $\alpha = 1/2$ results in a stronger taming.

-To justify the approximation of the true mean-field term by the arithmetic mean over all particles, we numerically investigate the weak and strong convergence in $N$ of the solution to the particle system, $X^{i,N}$ as in \eqref{eq:PS}, to the solution of the limit McKean-Vlasov SDE, $X^{i}$ as in \eqref{eq:sys}.
+To justify the approximation of the true mean-field term by the arithmetic mean over all particles, we numerically investigate the weak and strong convergence in $N$ of the solution to the particle system, $X^{i,N}$ as in \eqref{eq:PS}, to the solution of the limit McKean-Vlasov SDE, $X^{i}$, as in \eqref{eq:sys}.

 To be precise, for the weak convergence we study $ \mathbb{E}[X^{i,N}] - \mathbb{E}[X^{i}], $ which we expect to be of order $1/N$.
 To do so, we fix a fine time-grid and compute